 You must have a decent lacrosse helmet since they are necessary for all men’s and young boy’s games because these sports are full contact, and you must wear one while playing.

 A decent lacrosse helmet is essential since it will protect your head, face, and neck from injuries that may occur over the course of the match.

 One of the most fundamental reasons why you need a decent lacrosse helmet is because they are needed in men’s and young boy’s leagues, to name a few examples.

 Female-only youth leagues do not need helmets during games due to the various rules and regulations that they adhere to than boys’ and girls’ leagues.

 The only players in a women’s or girls’ only league who are required to wear helmets are the goalkeepers; all other players are required to wear goggles instead.

-Players check each other with their sticks in men’s lacrosse, and some fairly hard and rapid shots are taken during the course of a game of the sport.
+Players check each other with their sticks in women’s lacrosse, and some fairly hard and rapid shots are taken during the course of a game of the sport.